Most valuable player: Association football

-In Philosophy of Sport
+In philosophy of sport

 The concept of the 'most valuable player' is discussed within the field of philosophy of sport.
-Philosophers Stephen Kershnar and Neil Feit argue that the concept of the MVP is a fundamentally vague concept, but yet valuable in that it promotes the active discussion of different types of excellence found within a specific sport and the weight to be assigned these types, thus leading to a gain for the discussants.
+Philosophers Stephen Kershnar and Neil Feit argue that the concept of the MVP is a fundamentally vague concept, but still valuable in that it promotes the active discussion of different types of excellence found within a specific sport and the weight to be assigned these types, thus leading to a gain for the discussants.
 Stephen Kershnar termed this vagueness the 'Most Valuable Player Problem'.
 He offered a solution to the problem, but later recanted it conceding that the problem remains unsolved.